GabubuAvailable/WADs-by-Gabubu/README.md

 >⚠️ And if you paid for those WADs, you just got scammed.
 Those forwarders are free and anybody can use it.

+>⚠️ WADS FOR VWII (WII MODE ON WII U) ARE NOT TESTED!!!
+THATS BECAUSE I DON'T HAVE A WII U. IF YOU WILL TEST THOSE WADS, MAKE SURE TO DM ME ON DISCORD (Gabubu#8895) IF IT'S WORKING OR NOT!!!

 ## Forwarders made by me:
 - [x] Offline Network Enabler
 - [x] Open Shop Channel